Astronomy 101: Introduction to Astronomy

 Things to Know

-- Weekly Lessons: This course is composed of nine lessons, each of which is presented as a module in Canvas.
+- Weekly Due Dates: This course unfolds over nine lessons, each of which is a Canvas module.

-- Course Content: Each lesson is centered around activities (discussions, labs, and self-checks) which often have associated short lectures.
-We do not present full-length lectures, either recorded or live, but we do present the same material taught in our lecture class Astro 101A.
+- Lesson Assignments: Each lesson is centered around activities (discussions, labs, and self-checks) which often have associated short lectures.
+We do not present full-length lectures, either recorded or live, but we do present the same material taught in our lecture class, Astro 101A.

 - Late assignments: Canvas will automatically assign a zero to work that is turned in even a second late, but we're not worried about seconds.
 In general we expect your work will be turned in so we can grade it in a timely fashion.
 Quizzes and exams have a one hour grace period after they are due--because we want you to turn in your work even if you're a little late--but then they close to submissions.
 If you miss a due date due to a family emergency, sickness, or other short term situation, please get in touch with your TA when you are again able to participate in school.

 - Academic honesty: Cheating and/or plagiarism is not tolerated.
-Quizzes and exams must be only your own work, and while you are allowed and encouraged to work with other members of the class on other work, your assignments must be in your own words with citations to other people's work.
-The examples of academic misconduct in the statement of Student Academic Responsibility are useful for understanding how to avoid plagiarism.
-In addition:
+For quizzes and exams, this means collaboration with other people is not allowed.
+While you are allowed and encouraged to work with other members of the class on other assignments, they must be in your own words, with citations to other people's work.
+If we suspect academic misconduct, I will withhold your grade and report the suspected activity to Community Standards & Student Conduct.

 - The University of Washington Department of Astronomy does not tolerate harassment of any kind: Harassment is any behavior by an individual or group that contributes to a hostile, intimidating, unwelcoming, and/or inaccessible work environment.
 Anyone can experience harassment.
 If you believe that you are being harassed, please reach out to your instructor and/or SafeCampus.